rak-n-rok/Krake/docs/dev/scheduling.rst

   metric values from the corresponding metrics providers which should be defined in the metric resource specification, see :ref:`dev/scheduling:Metrics and Metric Providers`.

-- Then, the rank for each OpenStack project resource is computed.
-The OpenStack project rank is represented by a decimal number and is computed from metric values and weights.
-If a given OpenStack project does not contain metric definition, its rank is set to `0`.
-Therefore, the OpenStack projects with defined metrics are preferred.
+- Then, the score for each OpenStack project resource is computed.
+The OpenStack project score is represented by a decimal number and is computed from metric values and weights.
+If a given OpenStack project does not contain metric definition, its score is set to `0`.
+Therefore, the OpenStack projects with defined metrics are preferred:

+  - If there are no project with metrics: the score is 0 for all projects;

+  - If there are projects with metrics: the projects without metrics are filtered out and the scores of the ones with metrics are computed and compared.

   This step is a **ranking** step.

-  - The rank formula for a OpenStack project without metrics is defined as follows:
+  - The score formula for a OpenStack project without metrics is defined as follows:

     .. math::

-        rank = 0
+        score = 0

-  - The rank formula for a OpenStack project with `n` metrics is defined as follows:
+  - The score formula for a OpenStack project with `n` metrics is defined as follows:

     .. math::

-        rank = \frac{\sum\limits_{i=1}^n metric_{value_i} \cdot metric_{weight_i}}
+        score = \frac{\sum\limits_{i=1}^n metric_{value_i} \cdot metric_{weight_i}}
                {\sum\limits_{i=1}^n metric_{weight_i}}

-- The Magnum cluster is scheduled to the OpenStack project with the highest rank.
-If several OpenStack projects have the same rank, one of them is chosen randomly.
+- The Magnum cluster is scheduled to the OpenStack project with the highest score.
+If several OpenStack projects have the same score, one of them is chosen randomly.

 The following figure gives an overview about the Magnum cluster handler of Krake scheduler.
 "OS project" means "OpenStack project resource" on the figure.